evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 260mm, and the rear discs are 260mm.
+The front discs are 260 mm, and the rear discs are 260 mm.

 ### Regenerative Braking